kitab-project-org/kitab-project-org.github.io/_pages/research/arabic-pasts-programmes/programme-2023.md

 Welcome Address (10:00 – 10:30am)\
-**Leif Stenberg and Sarah Bowen Savant**
+**Sarah Bowen Savant and James McDougall**

 {% capture ses1 %}
 ## Session 1: Administering Justice (10:30 – 12:00pm)
 **Chair: Arezou Azad, Oxford University**

+How to Be a Bad Ruler in Tenth Century Baghdad\
+*Hugh Kennedy, SOAS University of London*

 Between a Rock and Hard Arabic: Epigraphy & the Public Letters of ʿAbd alHamid (d.
 750)\
 *Nicholas Kyle Longworth, Department of Near Eastern Languages & Civilisations, University of Chicago*

-How to Be a Bad Ruler in Tenth Century Baghdad\
-*Hugh Kennedy, SOAS University of London*

 ‘And to Our Master, the Illustrious Caliph, Belongs the Lofty Resolution Regarding This, If God Wills’: Written Petitions and the Administration of Justice in Fatimid Egypt.\